jrinconada/Documentamelon/README.md

 data class VoteData (val formula: String, val user: String, val vote: Boolean)
 ```
 #### Repository interface
+Note that _KDoc_ is user for commenting functions without **annotations**, this is deliverate, not to add unnecessary noise to the explanations.
 ```kotlin
 /**
  * Returns a list of formulas a number of formulas up to a determied page size starting from a given index,